lht55/RT-DETR-GMI/ultralytics/cfg/model/REPRODUCIBILITY.md

 ---

-## 13. Table 7 — Comparison with other detectors
+## 14. Table 8 — Performance comparison of different detectors on PVEL-AD

-Table 7 compares RT-DETR-GMI with the general-purpose detector baselines reported in the manuscript.
+Table 8 compares RT-DETR-GMI with the general-purpose detector baselines reported in the manuscript.

 For the RT-DETR family, the repository provides: